Aristotle-Metadata-Enterprises/aristotlemetadata.com/_posts/2018-06-21-aristotle-ddi-dta.md

 and data archives.

-Aristotle Cloud Services has representation on the Scientific Board and the Controlled Vocabularies Committee, and in the coming months we are looking to join the DDI Marketing and Outreach Committtee to bring our experience with the [5 Minute Metadata](https://www.youtube.com/playlist?list=PLBVCDZHCxQETFyJsPTOpGNauPpss7WNjC) video series to support the DDI Alliance in their goals.
+Aristotle Cloud Services has representation on the Scientific Board and the Controlled Vocabularies Committee, and in the coming months we are looking to join the DDI Marketing and Outreach Committee to bring our experience with the [5 Minute Metadata](https://www.youtube.com/playlist?list=PLBVCDZHCxQETFyJsPTOpGNauPpss7WNjC) video series to support the DDI Alliance in their goals.